 We explore the most efficient and cost-effective ways to achieve excellence within, and across, supply chains and internal operations through:

-- and education - BSc (Hons) in Logistics and Supply Chain Management, BSc (Hons) in Logistics Management, MSc in Supply Chain Improvement, MPhil, PhD, DProf, DBA
+- Education - BSc (Hons) in Logistics and Supply Chain Management, BSc (Hons) in Logistics Management, MSc in Supply Chain Improvement, MPhil, PhD, DProf, DBA

-We do offer PhD, DProf, DBA and MPhil degrees to undertake research projects in topics related to the expertise and interest of the CSCI members.
-We also welcome visiting scholars to join us to exchange knowledge and research findings.
+We do offer PhD, DProf, DBA and MPhil degrees to undertake research projects in the broad, but not limited, areas listed below.
+We also welcome visiting scholars to join us to exchange knowledge and research findings in these areas: